 Though athletic coaches have an alternative role to other types of coaches, many of the philosophies are similar.
 A coaching philosophy may be developed by acknowledging the objectives of the athletes and the team, followed by the type of coach you want to be, and completed with your personal ideals.

-The head football coach of the LSU Tigers, Ed Orgeron, developed his coaching philosophy by channeling Pete Carroll of the NFL.
+The head football coach of the LSU Tigers, Ed Orgeron, developed his coaching philosophy by channeling Pete Carroll of the NFL (Crewe, 2016).
 The two are wildly successful leaders of young men in the sport.
-They are clear about why they are serving their athletes.
-They are clear about how they are going to build their team into the best possible versions.
+They are clear about why they are serving their athletes and how they are going to build their team into the best possible versions.
 They stay true to their values in the process of doing so.

-Coach Orgeron’s mantra, “Always Complete,” highlights his mentality toward coaching.
-He considers himself as always improving and learning from mistakes.
+Coach Orgeron’s use of Carroll’s mantra, “Always Compete,” highlights his mentality toward coaching.
+He considers himself always improving and learning from mistakes.
 He brings his whole self to how he coaches, and the results are evident in LSU’s 2019 record.
-Mr. Orgeron’s coaching philosophy has played a large part in the team’s current success.
+Mr. Orgeron’s coaching philosophy has played a large part in the team’s success.